fredrikaverpil/pydoc.nvim/README.md

         type = "split", -- split or vsplit
     },
     highlighting = {
-        language = "markdown", -- the tree-sitter parser used for syntax highlighting },
+        language = "python", -- the tree-sitter parser used for syntax highlighting },
     picker = {
         type = "native", -- native, telescope or snacks